dwave-examples/rna-folding/README.md

 Each constant *k<sub>i</sub>* is the length of said stem.
 The indexing set *S* is the set of all pairs of stems that form a pseudoknot.
 Finally, *c* is a tunable parameter adjusting the impact of pseudoknots.
 It is set to 0.3 by default.
+If *c* = 0, the affect of pseudoknots is ignored, while *c* > 1  eliminates all pseudoknots from optimal solutions.

-This formulation is loosely based on [1].
+This formulation (and default choice of *c*) is loosely based on [1].

 In the printed solution, each stem is denoted by four numbers.
 The first two numbers correspond to the beginning and ending indices of the first side of the stem.